-Chinese investors are ready to offer more advanced and environmentally friendly forms of mining wherever this approach gives them an advantage, puts them in a favourable position and allows them to acquire and control new mineral reserves.
-Moreover, Chinese Bank and Insurance Green Guidelines are rather strict and surpass in quality when compared with European practices.
-However, in cases where respect for the environment is not a requirement or does not bring them adequate benefits, they too resort to traditional mining with tailing dumps, and landfills, with the releasing of toxic waters and with thorough destruction of the environment.
+Chinese investors are ready to offer more advanced and environmentally friendly forms of mining wherever this approach gives them an advantage, puts them in a favorable position and allows them to acquire and control new mineral reserves.
+However, in cases where respect for the environment is not a requirement or does not bring them adequate benefits, they too resort to traditional mining with tailing dumps, landfills, with releasing of toxic waters and with thorough destruction of the environment.
+An illustrative example of dire consequences of traditional mining is evident in the east of Serbia, in Bor and Majdanpek, towns where Chinese investors operate copper mines and a processing plant.